-- (a) The programme is available for study in full-time mode only. - (b) The period of study shall be 3 years starting in September. - (c) All elements of the programme are compulsory. - (d) Students shall follow the course of study prescribed below:
+- (a) The programme is available for study in full-time mode only. - (b) The period of study shall be 3 years starting in September.
+One additional extension year is permitted as PGR submission period for research submissions only.
+A further additional extension year can then be applied for via the NuReflect system providing reasons and evidence.
+The maximum candidature is 5 years. - (c) All elements of the programme are compulsory. - (d) Students shall follow the course of study prescribed below: